 Types of Liquidation:

-There are basic two types of company liquidation voluntary and compulsory liquidation which can be requested by the shareholders or the creditors in Dubai.
+There are basically two types of company liquidation voluntary and compulsory liquidation which can be requested by the shareholders or the creditors in Dubai.

 After it has been decided that the company shall liquidate, the board of directors gathers so that the process of liquidation is outlined and developed.
 Any request from the creditors of the company will be fulfilled.
 And all of the details are stated in the court of order.